fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/Get-AzureRMAutomationWebhook.md

 ## DESCRIPTION
 The **Get-AzureRmAutomationWebhook** cmdlet gets webhooks.
-To get specific webhooks, specify a webhook name or specify the name of an azure_2 Automation runbook to get the webhooks connected to it.
+To get specific webhooks, specify a webhook name or specify the name of an Azure Automation runbook to get the webhooks connected to it.

 ## EXAMPLES